Rogers gets revenge on Elk River to open historic 2020 season

 The Elks responded again when sophomore quarterback Cade Osterman threw a 17-yard touchdown pass to senior running back Ryan Wilson to make it 14-13.
 A two-point conversion attempt by Avery was unsuccessful.

 Dahl scored another touchdown in the third quarter and another in the fourth, putting the game away for the Royals.
-Along with extra points, Rogers led 28-12 as the clock struck zero.
+Along with extra points, Rogers led 28-12 as the clock strock zero.

-Instead of the traditional postgame handshake the Royals and Elks tipped their hats and helmets to each other afterwards as a sign of respect.
+After the game, instead of the tradition postgame handshake in order to avoid possible contraction of COVID-19, the Royals and Elks tipped their hats and helmets to each other afterwards as a sign of respect.

 Elk River head coach Steve Hamilton said he was surprised that it was a competitive game until the Royals broke free in the second half.